oz1m/PC/Dictionary.md

 - bi: A bi B -> A is made by B

-- to: A to B -> A for B
+- to: A to B -> A for/because B. The reason of A is B

 - be: A be B -> A when B